 The X4 includes generous space for passengers and luggage, but the steep-sloping rear roofline means compromises have to be made

 Anyone choosing the X4 over the X3 is making a conscious decision to sacrifice some practicality in favour of a sportier drive and more dynamic-looking exterior.
 But even allowing for that it still performs well in this respect.
 It is designed to seat four adults in comfort and can accommodate a fifth in a narrow seat for shorter journeys.

 From the driver’s seat the view out is good, helped by the height of the body, although the view to the rear is somewhat reduced by the shallowness of the tailgate window.
 Oddment storage inside the cabin is impressive, with a generous glovebox, door pockets and a large central storage area between the seats.
 An optional extended storage pack is also available that adds features such as extra storage areas, 12v and USB sockets and the facility for securing loads in the boot.

-As is common with premium German, products there is little difference between the X4 and rivals in terms of exterior dimensions.
 At 4,752mm in length, the X4 is longer than both the Mercedes-Benz GLC Coupe and BMW X3, but only by a matter of 20mm in the case of the Mercedes.
-The same goes for height and width, but the differences between the X4 and X3 are more clear, with the former being longer, lower and wider than its stablemate despite riding on the same platform with an identical wheelbase.
+The same goes for height and width, but the differences between the X4 and X3 are more clear, with the former being longer, lower and wider than its stablemate despite riding on the same platform, with an identical wheelbase.

 Leg room, head room & passenger space